slightlyartistic/nct-sandbox2/readme.txt

 About
 ======
-Website construction project for @NickCruzTrading
+Website construction project for my brother (Twitter - @NickCruzTrading)

+Project is incomplete.
+Using a template but I messed up at some point.
+I planned on coming back to correct it but he bought a website instead.
+Ungrateful bastard.
+Still love him, tho.

 Note
 ====